yasamins/SSSF-course/Slides/Week4/W4-4-Helmet-CORS.md

 ## Helmet

-* [Helmet](https://www.npmjs.com/package/helmet) secures Express.js application by modifying multiple headers
+* [Helmet](https://www.npmjs.com/package/helmet) secures Express.js application by modifying multiple headers.
+* "It's not a silver bullet, but it can help!"

 * Installation: